ivybowman/AutoBooks/README.md

 - [Setup Guides(WorkInProgress)](setup.md)

-To configure autobooks browse to the AutoBooks folder located in your home directory or user folder and edit the autobooks.conf file.
+To configure autobooks browse to the AutoBooks folder located in your home directory or user folder and edit the autobooks.conf file, details are in the setup guide.

 # Credits